aseelmalkawi/lambda-function-to-send-slack-msgs-for-MW/README.md

 - Lambda invocations: One per maintenance window execution
 - CloudWatch Logs: Storage for Lambda execution logs
 - EventBridge: No additional cost for rule evaluations

-## License

-This project is provided as-is for internal use.

-## Support

-For issues or questions, contact the DevOps team or open an issue in the repository.